gldeng/universe/figures/scientists/gauss.md

 z = a + bi \equiv \begin{pmatrix} a & -b \\ b & a \end{pmatrix}
 $$

 From a Quantum-Classical Dualism perspective, the complex plane forms a crucial bridge connecting quantum and classical mathematics.
 Gauss established the geometric interpretation of complex numbers, transforming them from purely formalized "imaginary numbers" into mathematical tools with clear physical and geometric significance.
-Each point in the complex plane can be represented both by classical two-dimensional coordinates (a,b) and by amplitude and phase ($re^{i\theta}$) commonly used in quantum mechanics.
+Each point in the complex plane can be represented both by classical two-dimensional coordinates (a,b) and by amplitude and phase ($`re^{i\theta}`$) commonly used in quantum mechanics.
 This dual representation capability makes complex numbers the ideal mathematical language for quantum mechanics—quantum states can be represented by complex numbers, but measurement results must be reduced to real numbers.
 Gauss's contributions to complex function theory laid the foundation for the mathematical framework of later quantum mechanics, enabling physicists to systematically handle quantum superposition states, phase relationships, and wave functions, concepts that had not yet been discovered in Gauss's era.

 #### 4. Gaussian Distribution and Quantum-Classical Probability Interface